tim1ford/FHIR-SpineCore/pages/design/design.md

 tags: [design, overview]
 sidebar: foundations_sidebar
 permalink: design.html
-summary: "Describes the steps required to design & build an API using the Care Connect profiles described in Explore"
+summary: "Describes the steps required to design & build an API using the profiles described in Explore"
 ---

 {% include important.html content="All information provided below is indicative and subject to on-going review." %}